-Normal urine is yellowish in color, ranging from pale to deep amber.
+Normal urine is yellowish in color, ranging from clear to deep amber.
 The color depends on how diluted it is, meaning how much liquid you consume.
 All urine has a slight odor that can vary with your diet.

 Changes in urine can refer to: